-Discover Taiwan’s God of Love and Marriage
+Impress with your Knowledge of Taiwan’s God of Love and Marriage

-Moreover, the former residence of Juliet has also been one of the most popular “pilgrimage sites” of love thanks to the masterpiece “Romeo and Juliet”.
+The former residence of Juliet has also been one of the most popular “pilgrimage sites” of love thanks to the masterpiece “Romeo and Juliet”.

 In Taiwan, people believe in the existence of “red thread” (紅線 hóngxiàn), which is an invisible marriage thread tying two people destined to be together by 月下老人 Yuè xià lǎorén (the Matchmaker God, literal translation is “the elderly man beneath moonlight”).

-Legend of Matchmaker God
+The Legend of the Taiwanese Matchmaker God

 This belief can be traced back to Tang Dynasty (唐朝 Táng cháo, 618AD-907AD).

-Legend has it that one evening a young student named Wéi Gù (韋固) saw an old man leaning against a big cloth bag and reading a book by the moonlight.
+Legend has it that one evening a young student named Wéi Gù (韋固) saw an old man leaning against a big cloth bag and reading a book by moonlight.

 However, he found that the book was blank.
 He was curious and thus asked the old man what he was reviewing.